basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/configuration/setup-a-cluster.md

 ### Default Ports

-> Note: If you're using AWS, be sure to check out [Installing on AWS Marketplace][aws marketplace] for instructions on configuring security group settings to work with Riak.
+>If you're using AWS, be sure to check out [Installing on AWS Marketplace][aws marketplace] for instructions on configuring security group settings to work with Riak.

 | Service | Parameter | Default |